SumithaRavindran/Simulation-of-sorting-techniques/README.md

 Ran a set of simulation experiments that evaluate the following performance measures [on the y-axis] (a) run time (b) memory usage against the following parameters [on the x-axis] (a) data size, (b) degree of data sortedness.

-Name of the Algorithm    Time Complexity / Space Complexity Bubble Sort           -        O (n^2) / O (1) Selection Sort        -        O (n^2) / O (1)
+Time Complexity / Space Complexity

+Bubble Sort           -        O (n^2) / O (1)

+Selection Sort        -        O (n^2) / O (1)

 Insertion Sort        -        O (n^2) / O (1)

-Merge Sort            -        O (n log n) / O (n) Quick Sort            -        O (n log n)/ O (n)
+Merge Sort            -        O (n log n) / O (n)

+Quick Sort            -        O (n log n)/ O (n)

 From the Simulations, we have observed that the run time for Insertion sort, Selection Sort and Bubble Sort was much higher than